-We’ve provided Genius Hour Teacher Notes, a set of posters that explain the 6 Steps to Genius Hour, resources to help you create a Wonder Wall Brainstorming Display, an editable Genius Hour Parent Information Letter and an Introduction to Genius Hour PowerPoint Presentation to use in this step.
+In case you need it, we’ve got Genius Hour Teacher Notes, a set of posters that explain the 6 Steps to Genius Hour, resources to help you create a Wonder Wall Brainstorming Display, an editable Genius Hour Parent Information Letter, and an Introduction to Genius Hour PowerPoint Presentation to use in this step.

 Set Up a Genius Hour Station

 It’s a great idea to set up a Genius Hour Station at the beginning of the process.
 This is where you can display relevant posters, and provide students with access to all of the different handouts and notes they may need.
 Making these things available to students from the outset, ensures they can grab what they need without asking you, even if they are at a different step to their peers.
 This encourages autonomy and increases student accountability!